 Subsistence farming – also called subsistence agriculture- refers to farmers who grow enough food to sustain themselves and their families.
 It is contrasted with commercial farming, where food is produced to market.

-Most Americans relied on their subsistence farming to provide for their families before the Industrial Revolution.
-Now, the term could refer to households who grow a vegetable garden or farm animals to sustain themselves, but do not farm to sell.
+Most Americans relied on subsistence farming to provide for their families before the Industrial Revolution.
+Now, the term could refer to households who grow a vegetable garden or farm animals to sustain themselves but do not farm to sell.

 A staple crop can be defined as a food or crop that is regularly consumed in large quantities.
 Staple crops grow staple foods.
 Staple crops in the U.S. include corn, wheat, soybean, rice, sorghum, and barley, among others.